-Under a contract through the U.S. Office of Naval Research (ONR), BAE Systems is developing a
+As a key industry partner to the U.S. Department of Defense, BAE Systems is developing an

 HVP for the U.S. Armed Forces and its allies.
 This projectile will provide lethality and performance enhancements to current and future gun systems and allow for technological growth while reducing development, production, and total ownership costs.